Daryl Clark: Warrington Wolves

+On 26 July 2023, Clark signed a three-year deal to join St Helens starting in 2024.

+Clark played 25 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
+Clark played in the clubs elimination playoff loss against his future club St Helens.

+St Helens

+In round 1 of the 2024 Super League season, Clark made his club debut for St Helens and scored a try as they defeated the newly promoted London Broncos 40-4.

+In round 14, Clark scored a hat-trick in the clubs 52-6 victory over London at the Twickenham Stoop.

+Clark played 22 matches for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+Clark played in St Helens golden point extra-time playoff loss against Warrington.
+On 8 August 2025, Clark made his 400th career appearance in St Helens victory over Wakefield Trinity.

+Clark played 238 games for St Helens in the 2025 Super League season including the clubs 20-12 semi-final loss against Hull Kingston Rovers.

 International career

 In 2011, Clark was named in the Scotland squad, but did not make an appearance.
 After playing one match for England Knights in 2012, Clark confirmed he would no longer be putting himself forward to play for Scotland, as he would prefer to play for England.

 He then made his début for England in the 2014 Four Nations tournament in Australia.

 In October 2016, Clark was selected in England's 2016 Four Nations squad.
 Before the tournament, England played a test match against France in which saw Clark score his first ever test try in England's 40–6 win.

 He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.